-For example they filter and treat their own ground and waste water.
+For example, they filter and treat their own ground and waste water.
 They grow their own crops.
-They buy Australian grown barley and malt to prevent footing a carbon bill even though it’s more expensive.
-Things like these made us enamoured by the brand when we went there last year.
+They buy Australian-grown barley and malt to prevent footing a carbon bill even though it’s more expensive.
+Things like these made us enamoured with the brand when we went there last year.

 K: Who is ‘we’?

 JL: All of us at Smith Street Taps.
-My partners and I - Daniel and Meng.
-So we went there as a team to - it was a work trip but we drank half the time.
+My partners, Daniel and Meng, and I. It was a work trip, but we drank half the time.

 K: What did you think you were going to be when you grew up?

-JL: Wow my memory is very fuzzy.
-I distinctly remember hoping that I would get in a job that was related to books.
-So by all assumptions I should have either been an academic or lawyer.
+JL: Wow, my memory is very fuzzy.
+I distinctly remember hoping that I would get a job related to books.
+So by all assumptions, I should have either been an academic or a lawyer.

 K: But -

-But I went back to my house with 30 extra chicken wings and money.
+But I went home with 30 extra chicken wings and money.

 K: Was that enough to make you want to do F&B?